rob-the-bot/OrbitalView/README.md

 2. Create a conda environment, `conda create -n spinview`
 3. Activate the environment, `conda activate spinview`
-4. Use mamba to install numpy, opencv (for the liveview), pyav (for encoding) `mamba install python=3.10 numpy opencv av`
+4. Use mamba to install numpy, opencv (for the liveview), pyav (for encoding) `mamba install python=3.10 numpy opencv av "ffmpeg<8.0"`

 5. `pip install simple_pyspin`
 6. Download the Python 3.10 Spinnaker SDK 4.2.0.88 for Windows (June 27, 2025) [here](https://flir.netx.net/file/asset/71702/original/attachment).
 Unzip and install the wheel (whl) file&mdash;navigate to the directory, and do `pip install the_whl_file_that_got_unzipped.whl`
-8. Make sure to have latest NVIDIA GPU driver to enable GPU accelerated encoding
+7. Make sure to have latest NVIDIA GPU driver to enable GPU accelerated encoding
-9. Check that `h264_nvenc` is supported by the installed `pyav`, do `assert "h264_nvenc" in av.codecs_available` as suggested [here](https://github.com/PyAV-Org/PyAV/issues/596#issuecomment-755307214) in Python.
+8. Check that `h264_nvenc` is supported by the installed `pyav`, do `assert "h264_nvenc" in av.codecs_available` as suggested [here](https://github.com/PyAV-Org/PyAV/issues/596#issuecomment-755307214) in Python.

 ### Linux

-Check step 9 above to see if `h264_nvenc` is supported.
+Check step 8 above to see if `h264_nvenc` is supported.

 ### Mac